 Function of a pressure reducing valve.

-Designed to withstand even the toughest environments, the pressure reducing valve is a hydraulically operated, diaphragm actuated control valve that reduces higher upstream pressure to lower constant downstream pressure—regardless of the fluctuating demand or the varying upstream force.
+Designed to withstand even the toughest environments, the pressure reducing valve (or PRV) is a hydraulically operated, diaphragm actuated control valve that reduces higher upstream pressure to lower constant downstream pressure—regardless of the fluctuating demand or the varying upstream force.
 Essentially, the valve maintains a steady state of pressure downstream, heedless of flow.

 Watch the function in action: